The very first streetcar, which was drawn by four

 The postcard image above shows a streetcar approaching Vine St. The Flach Brothers Grocery was located at 2 East 2nd Street.

-Fairfield Loop Mt.
+Fairfield Loop Unknown Area Mt.
 Adams W. 8th at Elberon 4th & Walnut

-Written on the back of this postcard it says,
+Written on the back of the 1st postcard it says,

 "A double trolley pole used in Cincinnati.
 The only Canadian type

 observatory car ever used in the U. S".
 In 1939 an attempt to revive

 attendance on streetcars was made by introducing this open air observation car.

 The old streetcar #1894 had its top removed at the window sill line.
 The seats